stellargraph/stellargraph/README.md

 pip install -r requirements.txt
 ```

-Then to install the StellarGraph libaray, execute the followng command within the root directory of this repository:
+Then to install the StellarGraph library, execute the following command within the root directory of this repository:
 ```
 pip install -e .
 ```

 ## Getting Help

-Documentation for StellarGraph will be provided ...
+API Documentation for StellarGraph can be found [here.](https://stellargraph.readthedocs.io)

 ## CI